mettta/html2pdf/README.md

 The algorithm does the following:

-- If only a specific HTML block/tag is selected for printing with `printTHIS`, it marks all other HTML tags as "don't print".
+- If only a specific HTML block/tag is selected for printing with `[html2pdf]`, it marks all other HTML tags as "don't print".
-- It takes the inner content of the tag marked with `printTHIS` out of the DOM.
+- It takes the inner content of the tag marked with `[html2pdf]` out of the DOM.
   Let's call this content **printable content**.
 - It processes the printable content and brings the updated content back to the DOM, in the form of the Content flow layer.